How to Engrave a Cutting Board

 Before propping the machine on the risers, you’ll want to unscrew the base plate and remove it from the inside of the M1.

-After placing the wooden risers under the M1, you can rest the base plate below the machine to protect your work surface.
+After placing the wooden risers under the M1, rest the base plate below the machine to protect your work surface.

 Option 2: Riser Base and Honeycomb Panel Method